 Of all the age stages kids go through, I’d argue little kids have the most stuff.
-Being in that in-between age where some for younger kids are still of interest, but toys for older kids are also appropriate, my kids have enough toys for a daycare between the three of them.
+Being in that in-between age where some for younger kids are still of interest, but toys for older kids are also appropriate, my kids have enough toys for a daycare between the four of them.
 Also trying to contain those toys to a fairly small space, this makes toy storage and removal an important subject around my house.

 Too many toys: when is it time to ditch a toy?